 If you were to make a list of characteristics detrimental to winning a race, being slow would be near the top of the list.

-I could make the argument that being slow is the entire list.
+I could argue that being slow is the entire list.

-It’s akin to saying a person is smart because they consistently do stupid things; things like claiming that slow people win races.
+It’s akin to saying a person is smart because they consistently do stupid things, things such as claiming that slow people win races.

 People like to put forth Aesop’s Fable of The Hare & the Tortoise as the prime example of slow and steady winning the race.

 The Tortoise didn’t win the race because it’s better to be slow and steady; the Tortoise won the race because the Hare was clearly drugged.